ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 ## Missing glue

-   [missing glue isn't really a type of glue, so we'll need to think about this]

-   While not common, real life examples of servers that fail to set TC=1 when glue records are available, exist and they do cause resolution failures.
+   An example of missing glue is included here, even though it is not really a type of glue.
+While not common, real examples of responses that lack required glue, and with TC=0, have been shown to occur and cause resolution failures.

-   The example below from June 2020 shows a case where none of the glue records, present in the zone, fitted into the available space and TC=1 was not set in the response.
-While this example shows an DNSSEC [@RFC4033], [@RFC4034], [@RFC4035] referral response, this behaviour has also been seen with plain DNS responses as well.
-The records have been truncated for display purposes.
-Note that at the time of this writing, this configuration has been corrected and the response correctly sets the TC=1 flag.
+   The example below is based on a response observed in June 2020.
+The names have been altered to fall under documentation domains.
+It shows a case where none of the glue records present in the zone fit into the available space of the UDP respose, and TC=1 was not set.
+While this example shows a referral with DNSSEC records [@RFC4033], [@RFC4034], [@RFC4035], this behaviour has been seen with plain DNS responses as well.
+Some records have been truncated for display purposes.
+Note that at the time of this writing, the servers originally responsible for this example have been updated and now correctly set the TC=1 flag.

 ~~~
-   % dig +norec +dnssec +bufsize=512 +ignore @a.gov-servers.net \
+   % dig +norec +dnssec +bufsize=512 +ignore @ns.example.net \
-          rh202ns2.355.dhhs.gov
+          rh202ns2.355.foo.example

    ; <<>> DiG 9.15.4 <<>> +norec +dnssec +bufsize +ignore \
-          @a.gov-servers.net rh202ns2.355.dhhs.gov
+          @ns.example.net rh202ns2.355.foo.example
    ; (2 servers found)
    ;; global options: +cmd
    ;; Got answer: